SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 Conclusions:
 - Molnupiravir has an efficacy against hospitalization &amp; death of 48.2%.
 - We're 95% confident the true efficacy is between 20.45% and 66.47%.
-- Small study size (760 subjects) made the confidence interval is disappointingly wide.
+- Small study size (760 subjects) made the confidence interval disappointingly wide.

 We're pretty sure it does _something_, i.e., it's bounded away from 0.
 It's _likely_ that it reduces the risk of hospitalization &amp; death by around half.